 I’ve compiled a list of things I’ve learned since starting this journey to help the newbies on their path.

 - “Casting calls are not a popularity contest.”
 I sit at castings and listen to these mothers in shock and awe.
 I’ve been interrogated with a barrage of questions from other mothers: What was his last job?
 How many castings does your agent send him on a week?
 How much did he make on his last booking?
 “What… HE got a call back for that?”
-So-on and so-on, the list is endless.
-When we signed the contract with our manager, another mother whom I didn’t know, called me and gave me the low-down.
+So-on and so-on.
+When we signed the contract with our manager, another mother, who I didn’t know, gave me the low-down.
 She quite bluntly said “Ohhhh they’re gonna hate you in Miami, be prepared.”
-I didn’t know this woman, but I took her advise and decided to just smile, and mind my own business… I recall walking into a casting with my son, when the door opened you could audibly hear teeth-sucking and guttural-grunting because a fresh new face was in town.
+I didn’t know this woman, but I took her advise and decided to just smile and mind my own business… I recall walking into a casting with my son, when the door opened you could audibly hear guttural-grunting because a fresh new face was in town.
 The kids go into the casting room and have a blast together, they become friends.
 But… the moms are left alone in a room to brag about their children’s accomplishments, as if it’s hierarchy of talent.
 Ultimately, we don’t know what the casting director wants.
 Experience, “who you know,” and who your agent is, “may” have absolutely nothing to do with who they pick.
 Stay humble, always.

 - “People are not simply “discovered,” it doesn’t work that way.”
 I’ve come to realize a whole new respect for the acting world.
 They didn’t just walk into a soda-shop and get discovered.
 Nopez.
 People have NO IDEA the amount of work that goes into this lifestyle before so-called “fame.”
 The hours driving back and forth?
-The hours sitting at a casting in a small room, with not even a snack-machine.
+The hours sitting at a casting in a small room.
 The cranky children and tantrums?
-The competitive moms… the producers having schedules that in no way bend to your needs.
-This job is A LOT of hard work and dedication from an entire family unit…. no one sees the behind-the-scenes work before the actual “booking.”
-And, each booking is an ending, with no guarantee there will ever be another job, hence the phrase “out of work actor.”
+The competitive moms trying to brag.
+The producers having schedules that in no way bend to your needs.
+This job is A LOT of hard work and dedication from an entire family unit….
+No one sees the behind-the-scenes work before the actual “booking.”
+AND, each booking is an “ending!”
+There is no guarantee there will EVER be another job (hence the phrase “out of work actor”).
 The elusive “fame,” is far away from this equation, just HAVE FUN!

 - “He LOVES his job!”
 Yup..
 I ask my son if he would rather be a “normal” kid?”
 His answer is always “No!”
 It’s true when they say “child actors don’t have a normal childhood,” but that doesn’t necessarily mean they are missing out… it’s just a different childhood from their peers.
 I can see where my son misses-out on some things kids do, but… he also says he prefers working instead.
 Know why?
 Because it’s FUN!
 He comes off a job with a glimmer in his eye, a huge smile, and ready for more.
 Child actors enjoy the best of both worlds.
 He gets time for “sleep-overs,” when we are in town… but he also gets to learn a skill while earning a paycheck.
 I always give HIM the choice of working, or attending a birthday party… and he ALWAYS “chooses” work.

 - You will hear all kinds of rumors about you and your kid.
 This is a tough one to swallow.
 Simply because you are moving forward with your life; you are following your child’s dreams, people will gossip.
 I have heard everything from “she’s pushing him to be famous,” to “who does she think she is?”
 I say this… I’m extremely proud of my sons accomplishments and if I’m talking to you about it, it’s not bragging, it’s pride.
-Are we supposed to keep our lives a secret?
-If I had a hectic week driving 40 hours and I’m tired, there is not some hidden bragging-agenda going on… I’M TELLING YOU ABOUT OUR LIVES.
+If I had a hectic week driving 40 hours and I’m telling you how tired I am, there is not some hidden bragging-agenda going on… I’M TELLING YOU ABOUT OUR LIVES.
 I am just as happy to hear about your kids baseball game or cheer-leading competition.
 Why is our life considered “bragging?”
 It’s come to the point that I rarely tell anyone about our lives.
 It’s sad, but I try to keep our experiences myself.

 - “People will try to ruin your happiness.”
 Recently, someone went to extremes to try to humiliate my son.
-They took time out of their lives to write a fake letter from Volcom, asking to sponsor my son.
+They took time out of their lives to write a fake letter from Volcom, which asked to sponsor my son (he’s a surfer).
 On first sight, it was very exciting.
 But, quickly we realized the grammar was obviously written by someone with poor writing skills.
 They used letterhead with the Volcom logo, and even gave a somewhat-legit phone number/ address to a California store (although, not their headquarters).
 What this says to me, is that there are bullies, haters, and mean-spirited people out there who wish to see my son fail.
 Who ever created this fake letter, fully intended to embarrass my son if he posted it on Instagram.
 The sole purpose was to humiliate him… take that in.
 There are SICK people in this world.
 In this business, you must stay strong, positive and not stoop to their level by engaging.
 Live YOUR best life.
+Keep moving forward.

 - “Instagram is life, but its’s also very scary.”
 In order to network in this business, you need an Instagram page.
-My son started this entire journey simply because “Sunny D” producers saw him on Instagram, and our lives were forever changed (Thanks Greg).
+My son started this entire –>journey simply because “Sunny D” producers saw him on Instagram; our lives were forever changed (Thanks Greg).
 But… with a social media following comes a lot of other complexities, some of which are pretty terrifying.
 I’ve written an article about pedophiles who stalk my son.
 It is real, it is relentless, and it is scary.
 There is a fine-line we need to walk.
-You can read it —> HERE.
+I keep my sons account private; MANY casting directors understand that, and ask for access if needed.
+No amount of “followers,” are important enough to expose my son to creeps.
+Be smart.
+Followers are NOT a bragging point.
+You can read about it —> HERE.

 - “Scheduling is INSANE.”
 Sometimes, I’m thankful for my past managerial experience.
 Keeping track of my sons schedule is a FULL-TIME JOB.
 This is no joke; you should see my calendar.
 Everything is so last-minute.
 Each casting has “other” scheduling obligations such as call-backs, fittings, then ultimately a booking.
 You are required to set aside each of those dates for the directors/ producers.
 It’s MIND-BOGGLING trying to schedule all these appointments.
 During “high-season,” I can’t even imagine having a 9-5 job.
 It’s impossible.